ohmez/bebsburgers/readme.md

 Again using the MVC method this is a pretty small file aswell with a NECESSARY `module.exports = connection;` Because these `.js` files are seperate from the `server.js` they MUST have module.exports established properly.
 The real configuration comes from the [ORM](./config/orm.js) and all the functions or switches as I like to think of them that exist within this homemade ORM.
-Since our app is pretty straight forward we should only need 3 functions for the GET, POST, and PUT methods we'll be using.
+Since our app is pretty straight forward we should only need 3 functions for the ORM to communicate to our database with.
+They're SQL syntax based but I think of them as GET POST and PUT to psuedo out quickly.
 ```js
 var orm = {
     pop: function burgerPop() {